'Justice League' Possibly Confirmed Darkseid Is No Longer DCEU's Big Bad

 Justice League has finally answered some burning questions that were left after Batman v Superman: Dawn of Justice.
-The highly anticipated DC Extended Universe film revealed why Steppenwolf is so eager to find the three Mother Boxes left on Earth, how the heroes managed to bring Superman back to life and even teased on what will happen next for Aquaman as well as Barry Allen.
+The highly-anticipated DC Extended Universe film revealed why Steppenwolf is so eager to find the three Mother Boxes left on Earth, how the heroes managed to bring Superman back to life, and even teased on what will happen next for Aquaman as well as Barry Allen.
 But did the movie also confirm that Darkseid will no longer be a huge threat in the future?

 People have been expecting Darkseid to make an appearance in Justice League after the villain’s presence was heavily hinted on in Batman v Superman.
 Some fans were even convinced that Steppenwolf was just a decoy and the DC supervillain is the real Big Bad in the film.
 Unfortunately, there was no sign of Darkseid and the movie even concluded in a way to suggest that he will not face the Justice League anytime soon.
 After all, the post-credits scene revealed that there are other dangerous villains will big plans in the future DCEU flicks.